 - He came across as humble and sincere.

-- He told the audience what his film was about, why the subject is important and how many people continue to work for peace in the Middle East.
+- He told the audience what his film was about.
+He explained why the subject is important and that many people continue to work for peace in the Middle East.

-- Far from being self-centred, Sandel was altruistic.
-He spoke on behalf of small film producers and crews who are not backed by big production companies and who work very hard at their craft, often for little or no pay.
+- Far from being self-centred, Ari Sandel spoke on behalf of small film producers and crews who are not backed by big production companies.
+They work hard at their craft, often for little or no pay and Sandel honoured them.
 He also recognized eight people by name.

-- He had good eye contact with the different sections of the audience, including the people in the balconies.
+- Ari Sandel had good eye contact with the different sections of the audience, including the people in the balconies.